-Osteochondrodysplasias are a group of rare disorders of bone or cartilage that cause the skeleton to develop abnormally.
+Osteochondrodysplasias are a group of rare hereditary disorders of connective tissue, bone, or cartilage that cause the skeleton to develop abnormally.

 Each type of osteochondrodysplasia causes different symptoms.
 Osteochondrodysplasias usually cause short stature (dwarfism).
 Some cause more shortening of the limbs than the trunk (short-limbed dwarfism), whereas others cause more shortening of the trunk than the limbs.
+The most common and best-known type of short-limbed dwarfism is called achondroplasia.
+There is a lethal form of short-limbed dwarfism called thanatophoric dysplasia that causes severe deformities of the chest and respiratory failure in newborns, which results in death.
 Some children and adults have short limbs, bowlegs, a bulky forehead, an unusually shaped nose (saddle nose), and an arched back.
 Sometimes joints do not develop their full range of motion.

-Because the inheritance pattern in most types is known, genetic counseling can be effective.
+Because the basic genetic defects have been identified in most of the osteochondrodysplasias, genetic counseling can be effective.
 Organizations such as Little People of America (www.lpaonline.org) provide resources for affected people and act as advocates on their behalf.
 Similar societies are active in other countries.